haxordx/challenges/README.md

 # Haxor DX Bounty

 Haxor is a community effort to help devtools maintainers remove friction from their developer experience (DX).
+Haxor is like a bug bounty but differs in a couple of ways:

+1. Participants submit feedback in addition to bugs.
+Feedback can be anything that causes you friction when completing the goal, like confusing documentation or time-wasting errors.
+2. Participants submit screen recording clips with feedback.

 ## Welcome <a id="welcome"></a>